Extending Partial Representations of Circle Graphs: Algorithm

-\heading{Analysis of the Algorithm.} By using the established results, we show that the partial representation extension problem of circle graphs can be solved in polynomial time.
+By using the established results, we show that the partial representation extension problem of circle graphs can be solved in cubic time.

-\begin{lemma} The described algorithm correctly decides whether the partial representation $\calR'$ of $G'$ is extendible. \end{lemma}
+\begin{lemma} The described algorithm correctly decides whether the partial representation $\calR'$ of $G$ is extendible. \end{lemma}

-\begin{proof} If the input graph $G$ is prime, degenerate or trivial, we already argued correctness of the algorithm.
-If the input graph $G$ contains non-trivial split between $A$ and $B$, we proceed by Case 1, or by Case 2.
+\begin{proof} If the input graph $G$ is prime, we just test both representations whether they extend $\tau'$.
+If the input graph $G$ contains a non-trivial split, we modify it into a maximal split between $A$ and $B$ using Lemma~\ref{lem:maximal_split}.
+Next, we proceed by Case I or Case II, depending whether the maximal split is trivial or not.
+For Case I, the algorithm is correct by Lemmas~\ref{lem:correctness_of_caseI1} and~\ref{lem:correctness_of_caseI2}.
+For Case II, the algorithm is correct by Lemmas~\ref{lem:correctness_of_caseII1}, \ref{lem:correctness_of_caseII2}, \ref{lem:correctness_of_caseII3a}, and~\ref{lem:correctness_of_caseII3b}. \end{proof}